whatever555/vanity/README.md

 `:VanitySetDefaultColorForFiletype`: Set default color scheme for current file type

 #### Favourite Colorschemes
-`VanitySaveFavColor`: Save a favourite colourscheme (for all filetypes)
+`:VanitySaveFavColor`: Save a favourite colourscheme (for all filetypes)
-`VanitySaveFavColorForFileType`: Save a favourite colourscheme (for crrrent filetype)
+`:VanitySaveFavColorForFileType`: Save a favourite colourscheme (for crrrent filetype)

-`VanityCycleAll`:  Set current list of cyclable colorschemes to all available
+`:VanityCycleAll`:  Set current list of cyclable colorschemes to all available
-`VanityCycleFavourites`:  Set current list of cyclable colorschemes to favourites only (for all filetypes)
+`:VanityCycleFavourites`:  Set current list of cyclable colorschemes to favourites only (for all filetypes)
-`VanityCycleFavouritesForFiletype`:  Set current list of cyclable colorschemes to favourites only (for current filetype only)
+`:VanityCycleFavouritesForFiletype`:  Set current list of cyclable colorschemes to favourites only (for current filetype only)

 #### Default Colorschemes
-`VanityLoadDefaultColorscheme`: Set colourscheme to default (for current filetype if set, otherwise it will set to 'allFiles' default type)
+`:VanityLoadDefaultColorscheme`: Set colourscheme to default (for current filetype if set, otherwise it will set to 'allFiles' default type)

 Configuration
 ------------